 18. And it came to pass that when he finished presenting the tribute that he sent away the people who had carried the tribute,

-19.but he himself turned back from the idols that are at Gilgal, and he said, “I have a secret message for you, O King.”
+19.but at the idols which are at Gilgal, he himself turned back.
+Then he said, “I have a private message for you, O king.”
 And he said, “Silence!”
 And all that stood by him left him.

-20. And Ehud came toward him.
-Now, he was sitting in an upper chamber for coolness, which was apart by itself.
-And Ehud said, “I have a word from God for you.”
+20. And Ehud came to him as he was sitting alone in his cool upper chamber.
+And Ehud said, “I have a message from God for you.”
 And he arose from his seat.

 21. And Ehud reached with his left hand, and took the sword from his right thigh, and thrust it into his belly.

-22. And the hilt also went in after the blade, and the fat closed in over the blade so that he could not draw the sword out of his belly, and dung came out of him.
+22. And the hilt also went in after the blade, and the fat closed in over the blade so that he could not draw the sword out of his belly, and his excrement came out.

-23. And Ehud went out to the vestibule and closed the doors of the upper chamber behind him, and locked them.
+23. And Ehud went out to the vestibule, and he closed and locked the doors of the upper chamber behind him.

-25. And they waited until they were ashamed, for behold, he(?) did not open the doors of the upper chamber.
-And they took the key and opened them, and behold, their lord was fallen to the earth, dead.
+25. And they waited until they were ashamed, for behold, no one opened the doors of the upper chamber.
+So, they took the key and opened them, and behold, their lord was fallen to the earth, dead.

-26. But Ehud slipped away while they delayed, and he passed beyond the idols, and escaped to Seirah.
+26. But Ehud had slipped away while they delayed, and he passed beyond the idols and escaped to Seirath.

-27. And it came to pass that when he arrived, he blew a shophar in Mount Ephraim, and the children of Israel went down with him from the mountain, with him before them.
+27. And it came to pass that when he arrived, he blew a shofar in the hill country of Ephraim, and the children of Israel went down with him from the hill country, and he at their forefront.

-28. And he said, “Follow after me!
-For Jehovah has given your enemies the Moabites into your hand!”
-And they followed after him and took the fords of the Jordan against Moab, and allowed no one to cross.
+28. And he said to them, “Follow me!
+For Jehovah has given your enemies, the Moabites, into your hand!”
+And they went down after him and took the fords of the Jordan against Moab, and they allowed no one to cross.

-29. And they killed of Moab at that time about ten thousand, all of them stout, and they all strong, and not one escaped.
+29. And they killed of Moab at that time about ten thousand men, all of them stout, and all, men of valor.
+And not one escaped.

-30. And Moab was humbled that day under the hand of Israel.
-And the land rested eighty years.
+30. So, Moab was humbled that day under the hand of Israel.
+And the land was quiet eighty years.

 ¶1.
-And when Ehud died, the children of Israel again did what was evil in the eyes of Jehovah.
+Then, when Ehud died, the children of Israel again did what was evil in the eyes of Jehovah.

-2. And so, Jehovah sold them into to hand of Jabin, King of Canaan, who reigned in Hazor.
-And the leader of his army was Sisera, and he lived in Horesheth of the Gentiles.
+2. And so, Jehovah sold them into the hand of Jabin, king of Canaan, who reigned in Hazor.
+And the leader of his army was Sisera, and he lived in Harosheth-hagoiim.

-3. And the children of Israel cried out, for he had nine hundred chariots of iron, and he cruelly oppressed the children of Israel twenty years.
+3. And the children of Israel cried out to Jehovah, for he had nine hundred chariots of iron, and he cruelly oppressed the children of Israel twenty years.

 ¶4.
-Now, a woman, Deborah the prophetess, the wife of Lapidoth, was judging Israel at that time.
+Now, a woman, Deborah the prophetess, the wife of Lappidoth, was judging Israel at that time.

-5. And Deborah sat under a palm tree between Ramah and Bethel in Mount Ephraim, and the children of Israel went up to her for judgment.
+5. And she used to sit under the Palm of Deborah between Ramah and Bethel in the hill country of Ephraim, and the children of Israel would go up to her for judgment.

-6. And she sent a d called Barak ben Abinoam from Kedesh-Naphtali, and she said to him, “Has not Jehovah, God of Israel, commanded, ‘Go, and march to Mount Tabor, and take with you ten thousand men of the sons of Naphtali and of the sons of Zebulun.
+6. And she sent and summoned Barak ben-Abinoam from Kedesh-Naphtali, and she said to him, “Has not Jehovah, God of Israel, commanded, ‘Go, and march to Mount Tabor, and take with you ten thousand men of the sons of Naphtali and of the sons of Zebulun,

-7. And I will draw to you, at the river Kishon, Sisera the leader of Jabin’s army, with his chariot and multitude, and I will deliver him into your hand.
+7.and at the river Kishon, I will draw out to you Sisera, the leader of Jabin’s army, with his chariot and his multitude, and I will deliver him into your hand’?”

 8. And Barak said to her, “If you go with me, then I will go, but if you do not go with me, I will not go.”